 1975 The Norman Conquests, a trilogy of three comedies, opens tonight at the Morosco Theatre.
 Alan Ayckbourn’s set of plays includes stars Ken Howard, Richard Benjamin, Paula Prentiss, and Estelle Parsons.
 The show will run for 76 performances.
 The trilogy will be revived on Broadway in 2009 and win the Tony Award for Best Revival of a Play.

 2000 Two-time Tony winner John Cullum stars in Wendy Wasserstein's latest, Old Money.
-The play opens tonight at Lincoln Center Theatre's Mitzi E. Newhouse Theatre, under the direction of Mark Brokaw.
+The play opens tonight at Lincoln Center Theater's Mitzi E. Newhouse Theatre, under the direction of Mark Brokaw.
 Even before the first performance, Old Money had sold out tickets for its entire run through Jan.
 14, 2001.

 2003 Al Pacino, Meryl Streep and Emma Thompson star in HBO's TV adaptation of Tony Kushner's Tony- and Pulitzer-winning Angels in America, which draws 4.2 million viewers, making it the year's top cable movie.
 It will also go on to win 11 Emmy Awards, the most ever for a single broadcast.